Emszy/IdleRpg/README.md

 add armor legs and boots and weapon mace, as of now it is just text because i dont have the sprites.

 Make difficulty level actually count from the main screen

-Add credits, If you pull, please check that folder, I couldnt have done it without the people at openGameArt, the LPC Project helped me tremendously.

 Add a logout button so that you dont refresh to logout, lol